FilterMAG Oil Filter Magnet (SS365) $60

 Above is a synopsis of several different tests conducted by Predictive Maintenance Services on a Chevy diesel engine that has a Harvard Bypass System.
 Test numbers 88532, 88069, and 79299 were conducted WITHOUT a FilterMAG placed on the oil filter.
 Test number 95049 was performed WITH the FilterMAG in attached to the oil filter.
 While the spectro Fe (iron) stayed largely the same, there is a huge drop in the particulate count (350 on test number 88532 without the FilterMAG and only 58 on test number 95049 with the FilterMAG).
 The symbols ">2" and ">5" refer to particulate sizes: 2 microns and 5 microns, respectively.

-The standard model in the FilterMAG product line is the SS365, which is designed for the oil filtration needs of standard-duty automotive and truck applications.
-The SS365 Standard FilterMAG fits oil filters with a diameter from 3.50" to 3.90".
+The SS365 FilterMAG is designed for the oil filtration needs of both automotive and truck applications.
+The SS365 fits oil filters with a diameter from 3.50" to 3.90".

 The eight Neodymium magnets act in concert to trap steel particulates as small as 2 microns in size.